 In an environment rich in print and opportunities to write, our goal is to help children to understand the power of the written word as a basis for communication, knowledge acquisition and entertainment and, when they are ready, to encourage children to use written and drawn symbols for themselves in drawing, letter-like forms, invented spellings, dictated stories and emergent writing.
 A variety of mark-making implements for drawing and writing are offered to the children and they are encouraged to draw and write about things which interest them and which they want to communicate.
-Markmaking is an especially important and necessary stage in the development of early literacy.
+Mark-making is a very important and necessary stage in the development of early literacy.
 Emergent writing is positively encouraged so that children learn to communicate in the written form.
 Every child's work is valued and respected.
-The children are encouraged to use mark-making tools in all areas of the unit, such as shopping lists, telephone pads, letters, and notes.
-We encourage and help to transfer spoken language into the written form.
+The children are encouraged to use mark-making tools in all areas of the unit, such as shopping lists, telephone pads, letters and notes.
+We encourage and help each to transfer its spoken language into the written form.
 The level of writing is matched to each child's ability.
 This also includes scribing for the children to enable them to compose at length.
 As the children gain in competence, their random marks become more precise, left to right orientation becomes apparent and their writing begins to contain recognisable letters.
 Children who are beginning to write independently are supported in their attempts by helping them to discriminate the initial letter sound of the work required.
 As competence increases, they are encouraged to discriminate and represent further sounds in these words.
-Children whose finer motor skills need a lot of input are encouraged to use fat crayons, paints, clay, dough, and small manipulative toys to develop finer muscle tone in their fingers.
-The children are introduced to the correct formation of each letter from the beginning, and this is developed by practice of individual letter formation.
-Writing is practised in the air, on paper, in sand, with paints, on white boards and is developed indoors and outdoors.
+Children whose finer motor skills need a lot of input are encouraged to use fat crayons, paints, clay, dough and small manipulative toys to develop finer muscle tone in their fingers.
+The children are introduced to a cursive style of print from the beginning and this is developed by handwriting patterns and individual letter formation.
+Cursive writing is practised in the air, on paper, in sand, with paints, on white boards and is developed indoors and outdoors.